CiscoSecurity/tr-05-serverless-cybercrime-tracker/README.md

 ### Implemented Relay Endpoints

 - `POST /health`
-  - Authenticates to the underlying external service to check that the provided credentials are valid and the service is available at the moment.
+  - Checks that the service is available at the moment.

 - `POST /deliberate/observables`
   - Accepts a list of observables and filters out unsupported ones.